huggingface/hub-docs/docs/hub/datasets-viewer.md

 ## Configure the Dataset Viewer

-To have a nice and working Dataset Viewer for your dataset, make sure your dataset is in a supported format and structure.
+To have a properly working Dataset Viewer for your dataset, make sure your dataset is in a supported format and structure.
 There is also an option to configure your dataset using YAML.

 For more information see our guide on [How to configure the Dataset Viewer](./datasets-viewer-configure).

 ## Inspect data distributions

-At the top of each column you can see histograms representing the distributions of numerical values and text lengths.
+At the top of the columns you can see the graphs representing the distribution of their data.
+This gives you a quick insight on how balanced your classes are, what are the range and distribution of numerical data and lengths of texts, and what portion of the column data is missing.
-For categorical data there is also the number of rows from each class.

 ## Filter by value